AdaCompNUS/despot/README.md

-# DESPOT

-## Overview
-Approximate POMDP Planning Online (APPL Online) Toolkit
+# Approximate POMDP Planning Online (APPL Online) Toolkit

 [Copyright &copy; 2014-2017 by National University of Singapore](http://motion.comp.nus.edu.sg/).

-This software package is a C++ implementation of the DESPOT algorithm [1].
+APPL Online is a C++ implementation of the DESPOT algorithm for online POMDP planning [1,2].
+It takes as input a POMDP model in the POMDPX file format.
+It also provides an API for interfacing directly with a blackbox simulator.

-[1] [**DESPOT: Online POMDP Planning with Regularization**](https://www.jair.org/media/5328/live-5328-9753-jair.ps). *Nan Ye, Adhiraj Somani, David Hsu and Wee Sun Lee*.
-This implementation extends our [NIPS 2013 paper](http://bigbird.comp.nus.edu.sg/pmwiki/farm/motion/uploads/Site/nips13.pdf) with an improved search algorithm, analysis and more empirical results.
+For bug reports and suggestions, please email <motion@comp.nus.edu.sg>.

+[1] N. Ye, A. Somani, D. Hsu, and W. Lee. [**DESPOT: Online POMDP planning with regularization**](http://bigbird.comp.nus.edu.sg/m2ap/wordpress/wp-content/uploads/2017/08/jair14.pdf).
+J. Artificial Intelligence Research, 58:231–266, 2017.